Jen04/BunGeney/README.md

 # BunGeney
 BunGeney is a Python program that simulates genetic inheritance in rabbits.
-It was created to be used in high school biology classrooms as part of an independent study project.
+It was created to be used in high school and college-level biology classrooms as part of an independent study project.
 BunGeney was created by [Jen Hynes](https://github.com/Jen04) and [Joseph Martin](https://github.com/JMartin1937).

 ## Requirements
 * This program was written in Python 3.9.1.
 The latest version of Python can be downloaded [here](https://www.python.org/downloads/).